grindsa/acme2certifier/docs/cert-mgr.md

 # Using cert-manager to enroll certificate in Kubernetes environments

 I don not really have a full kubernets environment.
-Thus i was using [https://microk8s.io/](https://microk8s.io/) for testing.
+Thus, I was using [https://microk8s.io/](https://microk8s.io/) for testing.

 ## Prerequisites
  - cert-manager must be installed.
-See [instructions](https://cert-manager.io/docs/installation/kubernetes/) for furhter information.
+See [instructions](https://cert-manager.io/docs/installation/kubernetes/) for further information.
 (I was installing with regular manifest)

 ## Issuer configuration
 The below steps based on instructions taken from [cert-manager documention](https://cert-manager.io/docs/configuration/acme/)